Battle of Veracruz (1838): Background

-A stronger second squadron, under Rear Adm.
-Charles Baudin, was sent later that year.
+A stronger second squadron, under Charles Baudin, was sent later that year.
 The backbone of this squadron was provided by four powerful frigates: the 60-gun Iphigénie, the 50-gun Néréide, Gloire and Médée; Bazoche's Herminie was supposed to reinforce the squadron, but she was wrecked in Bermuda.
 Frigates were chosen because they were deemed strong enough to carry out a serious military mission but were sufficiently light to avoid causing tensions with Britain.
 The squadron also comprised the 24-gun corvettes Créole and Naïade; the brigs Alcibiade, Lapérouse, Voltigeur, Cuirassier, Eclipse, Dupetit-Thouars, Dunois and Zèbre (a ninth brig, the ten-gun Laurier, had to reroute to Havana after sustaining damage in a storm), and two bomb ketches, Vulcain and Cyclope.
 Furthermore, the squadron had two steamers, Météore and Phaéton, to facilitate maneuvers in the harbor, and two corvettes armed en flûte, Fortune and Caravane, for logistics.
 Baudin had his flag on Néréide.
 The squadron sported 380 guns, some of them heavy mortars mounted on the bomb ketches and newly introduced Paixhans guns on the frigates.
 It also transported three artillery companies and one engineering company, but no naval infantry.
 With the nearest French stations in Martinique and Guadeloupe, at the other end of the Gulf of Mexico, the squadron had to use Havana as a base, and thus made itself dependent on the good will of Spanish authorities.

 The bulk of the squadron left Toulon in the summer of 1838, stopping in Cadix to rendezvous with the ships inbound from Brest, and sailed for the Caribbean.
 A storm partially scattered the fleet en route, whose main forces reached Veracruz on 29 October, to be rejoined by later ships around mid-November.
-The city of Veracruz was defended by the fort of San Juan de Ulúa, a strong fortress located about a kilometre from the city and protected by a reef.
-The citadel was deemed invulnerable to naval attacks and thought of highly enough to be nicknamed "the Gibraltar of the Indies", Jean Pierre Edmond Jurien de La Gravière, Les gloires maritimes de la France: L'amiral Baudin, its guns numbered 186 (103 bronze and 83 iron) and 800 men.
-However, many of these guns were by then obsolete, and with the civil turmoil endured by the country, many of the soldiers were badly equipped and poorly armed, in addition to being hungry and ill.
+The city of Veracruz was defended by the fort of San Juan de Ulúa, located about a kilometre from the city and protected by a reef.
+It had 103 bronze and 83 iron cannon and an effective strength of four to five hundred men.